Over the past few months, our family has learned some of life’s harshest lessons:

 I know, I know, you've been there done that and got the free steak knives.
 It matters not at all.
 If you haven't noticed that your kids do a pitch perfect Helen Keller imitation almost every time your gums are flapping you need to take a closer look.

 The world has a way of letting everyone, including your kids, know if they're doing it wrong.
 They will figure it out.
-Most everyone lives to heave unwanted advice onto their own kids.
+They'll live to have kids of their own to heave unwanted advice on.
 So, the next time you feel near to bursting with helpful tidbits, don't.
 Do what mothers have done for centuries.
-Pour yourself a glass of wine, get on the phone, and bitch about your kids to your friends.
+Pour yourself a glass of wine, get on the phone, and bitch about your kids behind their backs to your friends.
 God knows said kids are doing the same for you.

 And here's the thing.
 While you are fairly certain your kids are careening to ruin, maybe they're just fine.
 Maybe they're right and you're...not.